Kasyfil97/PRNet-MTCNN/README.md

 # Introduction
 This is modification based on (https://github.com/YadiraF/PRNet).
 Because of the implementation of the original code using python 2.x and TF 1.x, it hard using the code in python env 3.10.x and TF 2.x.
-So in this repo will help implementation original code in the current environment
+So this repo will help implementation original code in the current environment

 # Requirements
 - Python 3.10.x